It’s the time of year when KiwiSaver providers are delivering their Annual Member Statements.

 - making contributions that are right for you;

-- contributing enough to receive the free Government money; and
+- contributing enough to receive free Government money; and

 - in the right fund for your timeframe and appetite for risk.

-If you need help conducting your KiwiSaver health check or would like an assessment on your overall investment strategy, get in touch with your Financial Adviser.
+If you need help conducting your KiwiSaver health check or would like to assess your overall investment strategy, contact your Financial Adviser.

-Information as at 18 May 2022.
+This article was first published 18 May 2022.
+It has been updated on 23 May 2023.
 This article is general information and does not consider your financial situation or goals and does not constitute personalised advice.
 Please contact your financial adviser for advice specific to your situation.
 There are no warranties, expressed or implied, regarding the accuracy or completeness of any information included as part of this article.

 Financial Markets Authority.
 (2022).
 Superannuation schemes.FMA: https://www.fma.govt.nz/investors/kiwisaverandsuperannuation/superannuation-schemes/